needle-mirror/com.unity.ai.navigation/Documentation~/AreasAndCosts.md

 # Navigation Areas and Costs

-The _Navigation Areas_ define how difficult it is to walk across a specific area, the lower cost areas will be preferred during path finding.
-In addition each [**NavMesh**][1] Agent has an _Area Mask_ which can be used to specify on which areas the agent can move.
+The **Navigation Area** defines how difficult it is to walk across a specific area.
+This is important for finding the path with the lowest total cost.
+In addition, each [NavMesh Agent](./NavMeshAgent.md) has an **Area Mask** which you can use to specify which areas the agent can move on.

 ![](./Images/NavMeshAreaType.svg)

-In the above example the area types are used for two common use cases:
+In the example above the area types are used for two common use cases:

-- **Water** area is made more costly to walk by assigning it a higher cost, to deal with a scenario where walking on shallow water is slower.
+- The **Water** area is made more costly to walk through by assigning it a higher cost, to deal with a scenario where walking in shallow water is slower.
-- **Door** area is made accessible by specific characters, to create a scenario where humans can walk through doors, but zombies cannot.
+- The **Door** area is made accessible to specific characters, to create a scenario where humans can walk through doors, but zombies cannot.

-The area type can be assigned to every object that is included in the NavMesh baking, in addition, each Off-Mesh Link has a property to specify the area type.
+You can assign the area type to every object that is included in the [**NavMesh**][1] baking.
+In addition, each **NavMesh Link** has a property to specify the area type.

 ## Pathfinding Cost